VM size: Performance best practices for SQL Server on Azure VMs

 Review the following checklist for a brief overview of the VM size best practices that the rest of the article covers in greater detail:

-• Use VM sizes with 4 or more vCPUs like the E4ds_v5 or higher.
+• Use VM sizes with 4 or more vCPUs.

 • Use memory optimized virtual machine sizes for the best performance of SQL Server workloads.

-• The Edsv5 series and the Ebdsv5 series, the Msv3 and Mdsv3 series offer an optimal memory-to-vCore ratio required for OLTP workloads.
+• The Edsv5-series, and the Msv3 and Mdsv3-series offer an optimal memory-to-vCore ratio recommended for OLTP workloads.

-• The M series VMs offer the highest memory-to-vCore ratio in Azure.
-Consider these VMs for mission critical OLTP and data warehouse workloads.
+• The Mbdsv3-series VMs offer the best performance for SQL Server workloads on Azure VMs.
+Consider this series first for mission critical OLTP and data warehouse SQL Server workloads.

 To compare the VM size checklist with the others, see the comprehensive Performance best practices checklist.